Primary Colors Are Red, Yellow and Blue, Right? Not Exactly

 Advertisement

-The reason for the confusing contradiction is that there are two different color theories: one for colored light, and one for the "material colors" like the ones used by painters or the ones you'll see on a color wheel.
+The reason for the confusing contradiction is that there are two different color theories: one for colored light, and one for the "material colors" like the ones painters use or the ones you'll see on a color wheel.
 These two theories are known as additive and subtractive color systems.

 Advertisement